Detour Ahead: Career Paths Obstructed by Migraine

 “What do you want to be when you grow up?”

 I want to be a _________________________.

-Never was I asked “what kind of environment do you see yourself in, and what kind of tasks might you enjoy?” let alone the question “what transferrable skills can help you transition to other career paths if your circumstances should change?”
+Never was I asked “what kind of environment do you see yourself in, and what kind of tasks might you enjoy?” let alone the question “what transferable skills can help you transition to other career paths if your circumstances should change?”

-Education boards and guidance departments are slowly catching up to the current reality that careers in general are more precarious and dynamic than ever.
+Education boards and guidance departments are slowly catching up to the current reality that careers, in general, are more precarious and dynamic than ever.
 Boomers have often stuck with one career their entire lives¹, whereas today the average U.S. worker stays at a single job for only four years at a time².

 The cons of this shifting paradigm are many.
-As any Marxist will tell you, more precarious employment means the unraveling of labor gains made over the past century, and a step backwards toward unfair wages, less job security, and fewer medical benefits.
+As any Marxist will tell you, more precarious employment means the unraveling of labor gains made over the past century, and a step backward toward unfair wages, less job security, and fewer medical benefits.
 This is not good news for us folk with migraine.
 However, there is one aspect of the shifting world of work that we can use to our advantage, and that is its flexibility.

 For some, popular, user-friendly online selling platforms have allowed us to craft our own original products from home and sell all over the globe.
 A strong online workforce has opened up opportunities for freelance writing, editing, translating, and teaching that can also be done from the comfort of our couch.
 We can also connect with and learn from online communities (such as this one) of people with disability who are finding creative ways to sustain themselves.